top of page

 Our Story

-The founders envisioned a future where women are empowered to seek support in recovery without the stigma of addiction by providing the cutting-edge gender-specific services.
+The founders envisioned a future where women are empowered to seek support in recovery without the stigma of addiction by providing cutting-edge gender-specific services.

 Women face different challenges in recovery

-Today, the racism continues to play a role in BIPOC family’s ability to parent their children without the system intervention.
-At New Family Traditions, we strive to create a safe place for ALL WOMEN, focusing on equity for women from BIPOC communities, and value individual’s uniqueness, wisdom, and culture.
-We are committed to advocate for BIPOC families to have the same opportunity to keep the family together.New Family Traditions staff and the board members believe assisting women to achieve sobriety is the first step to interrupting and preventing the future cycle of trauma, substanceuse, and family separation.
+Today, racism continues to play a role in BIPOC families' ability to parent their children without system intervention.
+We strive to create a safe place for ALL WOMEN, focusing on equity for women from BIPOC communities, and value individual uniqueness, wisdom, and culture.
+We are committed to advocate for BIPOC families to have the same opportunity to keep the family-unit together.
+New Family Traditions staff and board members believe assisting women to achieve sobriety is the first step to interrupting and preventing the future cycle of trauma, substance use, and family separation.

 Our Vision